markeverard/markeverard.github.io/_posts/2010-04-20-the-great-episerver-informed-response.md

 The available EPiServer documentation has improved immeasurably over the past two years, but thats not to say it can&#8217;t improve further.
 Much of the improvement has come from the developer community who are invited to allow their content to be aggregated into the [EPiServer World](http://world.episerver.com/ "EPiServer World") site.
 If you follow this then you&#8217;d surely have seen many great posts by interested EPiServer developers and in particular you couldn&#8217;t have failed to notice [Frederik Vig&#8217;s](http://www.frederikvig.com/ "Frederik Vig") excellent series from December 2009 entitled &#8216;[Creating an EPiServer Site from Scratch](http://www.frederikvig.com/2009/12/introduction-create-an-episerver-site-from-scratch/ "Creating an EPiServer site from scratch")&#8216;, which should be considered the starting point for any developer new to the EPiServer platform.

-## Agile – is that a cactus or something?
+## Agile "is that a cactus or something"?

 TDD is an extremely valuable approach and certainly isn&#8217;t impossible to do with EPiServer.
 The [EPiAbstractions](http://epiabstractions.codeplex.com/ "EPiAbstractions") framework (credit [Joel Abrahamsson](http://joelabrahamsson.com/ "Joel Abrahamsson")) is a library of facades that wrap the core EPiServer classes and exposes virtual methods so you can mock, isolate and test to your heart&#8217;s content.